What is a Budget?

 The Municipal Government Act requires each Municipality to prepare operating can capital budgets for each calendar year.
 The budget must include estimated revenues to fund the estimated expenditures to operate and maintain the municipality.

 The budget process allows council to make decisions regarding the level of services that can be provided to residents to maintain a safe, healthy and vibrant community.
-It guides Council when making decisions to fund core services (public health and safety), replace or repair infrastructure (roads, sidewalks, utility lines, buildings, parks, etc.) and determin which programs are funded and to what level (youth and senior programs, library, museum, etc.)
+It guides Council when making decisions to fund core services (public health and safety), replace or repair infrastructure (roads, sidewalks, utility lines, buildings, parks, etc.) and determine which programs are funded and to what level (youth and senior programs, library, museum, etc.)

 Budget revenues are derived from transfers from reserves, franchise payments, funding agreements, license fees, user fees, government grants and taxes.
 Budget expenses include items such as salaries and benefits, repairs and maintenance, insurance, supplies, utilities and transfers to reserves.